+Options:
-Options: a.
-By separate actions, approve the attached:

-(1) Approve Resolution No. 08-XXX making findings regarding local climatic, geological, and topographical conditions as the bases for making amendments to the Codes.

-- (2) Introduce for first reading Ordinance No. XXX amending Title 17.04, Changes or Additions to the California Codes, and set November 18, 2008 as the date for adoption of said Ordinance. - b.
+- a.
+By separate actions, approve the attached: - (1) Introduce for first reading Ordinance No. XXX that would amend Chapter 17.04 of the Municipal Code to adopt by reference the 2010 Edition of the California Codes, and set December 21, 2010 as the date for adoption of said Ordinance. - (2) Approve Resolution No. XXX making findings regarding local climatic, geological, and topographical conditions as the bases for making amendments to the Codes. - (3) Introduce for first reading Ordinance No. XXX amending Title 17, Changes or Additions to the California Codes, and set December 21, 2010 as the date for adoption of said Ordinance. - b.
 Amend, modify, or reject the above option.

-Prepared by Steve Perkins Deputy Building Official
+Prepared by Clyde Ganes Deputy Building Official